yannvanhalewyn/you-and-meme/README.md

-# eline_proj
+# You and meme

-A [re-frame](https://github.com/Day8/re-frame) application designed to ... well, that part is up to you.
+A [re-frame](https://github.com/Day8/re-frame) application made to help a friend of mine in art school.
+It will spin of a web server which show a button, when that button is pressed it will pick a random video from youtube and download it.
+The project would involve her live VJ'ing random internet video's,  and the audience would trigger the downloading / selecting of those new random videos.

 ## Development Mode

 ### Run application:

 ```
-lein clean
+lein repl
-lein figwheel dev
+=> (go)
 ```

-Figwheel will automatically push cljs changes to the browser.
+Wait a bit, then browse to [http://localhost:8080](http://localhost:8080).

-Wait a bit, then browse to [http://localhost:3449](http://localhost:3449).
+This will start the web server, chsk router and figwheel will push any cljs changes to the browser.

 ## Production Build